All library locations offer free public computers and free Wifi.

 - Maximum payment at one time is $20.00.

 - Library Staff can help start programs and access the Internet, but cannot provide tutoring or hands-on assistance.

 - One-on-one tech-tutoring is available by appointment at multiple locations.

 Accessibility for Persons with Disabilities

-- Central Library and the Columbia Pike Branch each have one workstation equipped with screen reader software, ZoomText magnifying software, a larger monitor, and adjustable table height to allow wheelchair access.
-The Aurora Hills, Glencarlyn, Shirlington and Westover branches each have one ZoomTEXT workstation.
+- Central Library and the Columbia Pike Branch each have one workstation equipped with screen reader software, ZoomText magnifying software, and a larger monitor, at ADA tables for wheelchair access.
+The Aurora Hills, Glencarlyn, Shirlington and Westover branches each have one ZoomTEXT ADA wheelchair accessible workstation.
 Qualified users can reserve ZoomTEXT workstations in advance by calling their preferred library location.